isomerpages/mci-m3-old/pages/terms-of-use.md

 #### **Restrictions on use of Materials**

-6.Except as otherwise provided, the Contents of this Website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of M³.
+6. Except as otherwise provided, the Contents of this Website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of M³.

-7.Modification of any of the Contents or use of the Contents for any other purpose will be a violation of M³ 's copyright and other intellectual property rights.
+7. Modification of any of the Contents or use of the Contents for any other purpose will be a violation of M³ 's copyright and other intellectual property rights.
 Graphics and images on this Website are protected by copyright and may not be reproduced or appropriated in any manner without written permission of M³.

 #### **Disclaimer of Warranties and Liability**